-lt_initdb — database cluster initialization tool, it creates a new LightDB database cluster
+lt_initdb — database instance initialization tool, it creates a new LightDB database instance

 lt_initdb